Issah45/Arraylang/README.md

 `c` Increases the value of the current cell by 5\
 `*` Displays the current cell number\
 `o` Displays the entire array\
-`&` Displays the value of the current cell as a string using Issanium Code\
 `i` Gets an integer input\
 `/` Moves the value of the current cell to the next cell, emptying the current cell, and moving the pointer to the next cell\
 `\` Empties the current cell\